migration.jpeg

 It used to be that when it came to prestigious colleges and private schools, the Ivy League and Northeast were options 1A, 1B, and 1C.
 But things are shifting.

 Last year the Wall Street Journal trumpeted the increasing numbers of students from the Northeast applying to schools in the South and on the West Coast.
-Estimates said that applicants from that area increased
+Estimates said that applicants from that area increased 30% from 2018-2022, and there is a growing trend to promote the lifestyle at these universities on social media.

 The influx of new applicants has forced these schools to become more selective, especially when it comes to out-of-state applicants.
+The University of North Carolina has put a hard cap on out-of-state applicants, and the University of California system has proposed to limit them to 10% by 2033.

 There are myriad reasons for the tectonic shift we're seeing.
 Tuitions and cost of living tends to be a bit easier in the South, and students enjoy the more welcoming and relaxed pace, better weather, more competitive sports teams, and active Greek life.
 Still other students cite antisemitism and overwhelmingly liberal politics for why they prefer to fly south for the semester.